asimov-platform/snap/README.md

 # Snap Package for ASIMOV Platform

-This repository provides the Snap package for the [ASIMOV Platform], allowing users to easily install and run the CLI on **Linux** distributions that support Snap.
+This repository provides the Snap package for the [ASIMOV Platform]

 ## **Prerequisites**